qbead/qbeadWebsite/content/book/arduino101.md

 It can be very useful to have a way to receive message from the computer chip you are programming.
 For instance, in the code above you want to be able to see how counter is increasing with time.
-Having this information can be very important when debugging code to have a way to keep track of what the value of different variables are.
+Having this information can be very important when debugging - or attempting to find errors in - code to have a way to keep track of what the value of different variables are.

 Different computer languages provide different ways of doing this.
 If you are working with Arduino,